tannerjared/Gompertz/README.md

 ## Differences Investigated: 2005, 2019, 2022

+Let's look at more years.
+2019 was added to capture the most recent data before the COVID-19 pandemic started.

 **Gompertz parameters (30–80 yrs)**

 2005: alpha = 0.0001, beta = 0.0810, doubling time = **8.6 yrs**